Visperi/GlasnostBot/README.md

 2. `message_cleanup_threshold`: Integer value.
 Inclusive age in days for Discord message references to be deleted from database on automatic cleanup loop.
 References at least this old will be deleted, and cannot be replied or edited in Discord anymore.
+3. `update_age_threshold`: Integer value.
+Maximum age for hanging Telegram messages to forward to Discord, ' due to e.g. lag spikes or bot downtimes.
-3. `database_path`: String value.
+4. `database_path`: String value.
 Path to the sqlite3 database file used for storing message references.

 ## TODO
 Non-exhaustive list of features still needed for stable support: